ninidu/ticket-system/README.md

 #update app path on .env
 APP_URL=http://localhost/dashboard/ticket-system/public/tickets

-# 'ticket-system' is name of my project folder , you need to change it according to your folder
+# Replace "ticket-system" with your actual project folder name.
+This URL should reflect your local server path based on how XAMPP (or any web server) serves your Laravel app.

 #Generate app key
 php artisan key:generate